 In pursuing its businesses in Japan, the Asahi Group is placed under the regulatory control of various laws, including the Liquor Tax Law, the Food Sanitation Law, and the Product Liability Law.
 The Group also operates under the control of laws and regulations in other countries in which it operates.
 Changes in such laws and regulations, or the unexpected introduction of new laws and regulations, may affect the business performance and financial condition of the Asahi Group.

-To fulfill its corporate social responsibility (CSR) as a company that produces and sells alcoholic beverages, the Asahi Group exercises the utmost care in expressions used in advertisements and information on container labels, and is actively involved in educating the public on responsible drinking to prevent underage drinking and consumption by pregnant and breast-feeding women.
+To fulfill its corporate social responsibility (CSR) as a company that produces and sells alcoholic beverages, the Asahi Group exercises the utmost care in expressions used in advertisements and information on container labels, and is actively involved in educating the public on responsible drinking to prevent under-aged drinking (less than 20 years of age) and consumption by pregnant and breast-feeding women.
 Nevertheless, considering that problems related to alcohol have become an international issue, regulations that significantly exceed expectations and result in a decline in consumption may affect the business performance and financial condition of the Asahi Group.

 In pursuing its businesses, the Asahi Group complies with relevant laws and regulations and makes the utmost effort to ensure employees understand and practice regulatory compliance.
 Nevertheless, the Group faces risks of litigation in undertaking its businesses both in Japan and abroad.
 Lawsuits against the Asahi Group and/or the impact of such lawsuits may affect the business performance and financial condition of the Asahi Group.